martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 ## IESG and IRTF Chair

-If the LLC assesses there are no fundamental logistical or financial obstacles to holding a meeting in an emergency situation, the IESG and IRTF chair assess if projected attendance is high enough to achieve the benefit of an in-person meeting.
+If the LLC assesses there are no fundamental logistical or financial obstacles to holding a meeting in an emergency situation, the IESG and IRTF Chair assess if projected attendance is high enough to achieve the benefit of an in-person meeting.